takos22/timathon-for-students/README.md

 ### Prerequisites <a name = "prerequisites"></a>

-What things you need to install the software and how to install them.
+To be able to run the website, you need to first install the required modules with:

 ```sh
 pip install -r requirements.txt